 The Vancouver Maritime Museum is currently hosting an exhibit called Tattoos & Scrimshaw: The Art of The Sailor.
 Scrimshaw can refer to any decorative object made by sailors, but in this case describes engraved and inked whale bone or teeth.
-Some of the engravings contain what might be considered “mature subject matter,” and the museum has taken care with the display and offers a warning on their website:
+Some of the engravings contain what might be considered “mature subject matter,” and the museum has taken care with the display and offers a warning on their website [no longer available]:

 ***PARENTAL ADVISORY: Some of the objects in the exhibit contain imagery not suited for young audiences.
-Parents strongly cautioned.*** There are apparently more explicit scrimshaw objects not displayed.
+Parents strongly cautioned.*** There are apparently more explicit scrimshaw objects displayed in the exhibit.

 One museum visitor has complained publicly and in multiple venues that the material is not appropriate.
 The controversy has been covered with varying degrees of humor and patronizing by The National Post, Jezebel, and other sources.
 I’m doing it too, of course, with the Simpson’s clip above.
 The visitor’s children are apparently 2 and 3 years old, and unlikely to have been harmed by the exhibit, so it is difficult to take the complaint seriously.
 However, the complaint and coverage raise a few issues.